wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-api-access-with-asgardeo.md

 2. On the left navigation, under **Credentials** and click **Production**.
 3. Under **Endpoints**, copy the **Token Endpoint** URL.
 4. Obtain an access token by invoking the token endpoint as follows:

+   !!! note
+       - If you are using the production credentials, you need to deploy your component(endpoint) to the production environment by promoting it from the development environment.
+       - If you are using the sandbox credentials, you can use the endpoints deployed in the development environment.

     ===  "Format"
     ```bash